-If you have concerns about your work site, the first thing you should do is contact the union and discuss your options with a member of the contract enforcement team.
+If you have concerns about your work site, the first thing you should do is contact the union and discuss your options with a member of the Contract Enforcement Team.
 There are several reporting avenues available, and the union can help you determine what may be most effective in finding resolution.
-To contact a union representative, email [email protected].
+To contact a union representative, email [email protected]

-Some of the reporting options are as follows:
+Some of the reporting options include:

 - If an Article 20 Health and Safety violation is identified, you may be able to file a grievance under the Article 9 grievance procedure.

 - A Rutgers Observation Reporting Form can be submitted, by a named complainant or anonymously, directly to the university.
 You should submit this form to report any concerns at all, whether or not you also report these concerns to the union.